Universal Plug-and-Play Content Translation for SitecoreAI: Introducing the XCentium Content Translate Marketplace App

 Step 1: Select Your Translation Service

 When an editor opens the panel on a page, the first thing they see is the service selection screen.
 The app queries the Sitecore settings tree and lists every configured translation service.
-Each service card shows a description and capability tags, so editors are not left guessing what "Azure" means in practice.
+Each service card shows a description and capability tags so editors understand what each option provides.

-For DeepL, the app proactively loads the API configuration and immediately shows the account's character usage bar.
-Editors can see briefly how much of their monthly quota is still before committing to a translation job.
+For DeepL, the app proactively loads the API configuration and immediately shows the account’s character usage bar.
+Editors can quickly see how much of their monthly quota remains before committing to a translation job.

 If a service is not configured in Sitecore, the panel falls back gracefully to a manual credential entry form.
 The API key is never stored in the browser or sent to Sitecore.
 It lives only in the session and is passed to the server-side proxy for each request.